 During the pandemic period there has been a growing trend in the sector towards flexible working hours.
 There is no obligation for the employee to go to the office five days a week.

-How do you recruit talent for the real estate market?
+How do you recruit talent for the property market?

 We still look too much at academic training.
 If, for example, we are looking for junior profiles, we take into account the faculty, the average and the time of completion of the course.
 It is important to combine these factors with soft skills.
 For these profiles, I believe that proactivity, communication and problem-solving skills are the main factors to be successful in the field.